How to run a successful university giving day

 Don’t overwhelm your audience by presenting them with too many options, but rather focus your Giving Day campaign on a few select causes (no more than five) that you think your community will be able to relate to and feel passionate about.
 This could be a certain scholarship program or a fund such as arts and humanities, diversity, equity and inclusion or medical research to provide new equipment for a much-loved sports team.
 Include personal stories from those who have benefited from this type of initiative in the past to help you ignite support.

 Your school already has a strong brand that is widely known to your community members.
-Your Giving Day campaign should work off this existing brand, maintaining its brand identity, visual appearance, fonts, colors and overall style.
+Your giving day campaign should work off this existing brand, maintaining its brand identity, visual appearance, fonts, colors and overall style.

 In addition to this, you need crisp, clear messaging that resonates with your audience.